Fired for being ‘unGoogley’ after asking about holiday pay? - The San Francisco Examiner

 Fired for being “unGoogley” because she asked about holiday pay?

-A worker in a Google data center in South Carolina filed a complaint with the National Labor Relations Board this week, saying she got fired for being “unGoogley” by asking about being required to work on Thanksgiving without holiday pay.
+My personal take on the week in tech begins with a worker in a Google data center in South Carolina who filed a complaint with the National Labor Relations Board this week, saying she got fired for being “unGoogley” by asking about being required to work on Thanksgiving without holiday pay.

 The worker, Tuesday Carne, worked for a Google subcontractor called Modis in South Carolina.
 At a meeting Nov.
 17, managers told her and others they had to work the holiday without any extra pay, Carne says.
 I spoke with Carne, and she said, “The only thing in my mind that I thought could be against the rules is that I said, ‘That’s bull****’.”
 Google employees’ Alphabet Workers Union is helping Carne file paperwork with the feds.